Doom Eternal

 Unused Pistol

-Using a memory editor like Cheat Engine to gain access to disabled commands, entering g_enablepistol 1 into the game's console while already in a level before The Update 1 Patch (released May 14, 2020) would let you use an otherwise-unused Pistol weapon - which, surprisingly, is actually new and not just a leftover from Doom (2016).
-Its primary fire was a three-round burst, while alt-fire zoomed in for a more powerful shot.
+Using a memory editor like Cheat Engine to gain access to disabled commands, entering g_enablepistol 1 into the game's console while already in a level before the Update 1 patch (released May 14, 2020) would let you use an otherwise-unused Pistol weapon - which, surprisingly, is actually new and not just a leftover from the 2016 Doom.
+Its primary fire is a three-round burst, while alt-fire zooms in for a more powerful shot.
 Although not mentioned in the patch notes, the aforementioned update removed the Cheat Engine method, and the pistol is currently only accessible using a modloader such as EternalInjector.

 Unfinished Master Levels

-In "Time Mode," the player needs to beat the level as fast as they can while a timer counts down.
-The timer starts at 60 seconds, and the player will be granted more time whenever they perform certain actions, such as reaching checkpoints marked by a green gate, granting the player an extra 60 seconds, or by destroying enemy weakpoints (such as a Revenant's Rocket Launchers or a Mancubus' Arm Cannons,) which grants 5 seconds.
-If the timer reaches zero, the player will be left on the verge of death with a measly 5 health leftover, but they will be able to play through the rest of the level as normal without worrying about the timer as long as they can survive the sudden drop in health.
+In "Time Mode", the player needs to beat the level as fast as they can while a timer counts down.
+The timer starts at 60 seconds, and the player will be granted more time whenever they perform certain actions (such as reaching checkpoints marked by a green gate, granting the player an extra 60 seconds) or destroy enemy weakpoints (such as a Revenant's Rocket Launchers or a Mancubus' Arm Cannons, which grants 5 seconds).
+If the timer reaches zero, the player will be knocked down to a measly 5 health, making completion much harder.

-In "Use or Lose" mode, the player starts the level as normal, but if their ammo count ever hits zero, they will be barred from using whatever weapon they ran out of ammo with for the rest of the level.
+In "Use or Lose" mode, if a given weapon's ammo hits zero that weapon cannot be used for the rest of the level.
 For example, if you use up all your rockets, you won't be able to use the rocket launcher for the rest of the level.
-In the case of weapons that share ammo, you will only be prevented from using the weapon it was that fired the last of your ammunition.
-This means that running out of shotgun shells while using the Combat Shotgun will strip you of using the Combat Shotgun any longer, but you'll be able to use the Super Shotgun just fine once you refill your ammo supply.
+In the case of weapons that share ammo, you will only be prevented from using the weapon that fired the last of your ammunition (for instance, running out of shotgun shells while using the Combat Shotgun will strip you of using the Combat Shotgun any longer, but you'll be able to use the Super Shotgun just fine once you refill your ammo supply).

 Mars Core Developer Room

-Interestingly, the teleporter labeled "PHOBOS: Supergun" takes you to an area that's only seen as part of the cutscene in which the player acquires the BFG-9000, revealing it to be fully set up as a playable area with collision and a working "bottomless pit" trigger in the event that the player falls off the bridge.
+Interestingly, the teleporter labeled "PHOBOS: Supergun" takes you to an area only seen as part of the cutscene in which the BFG-9000 is acquired.
+As it turns out, the area is fully set up as a playable area with collision and a working "bottomless pit" trigger in the event that the player falls off the bridge.

 Unused Music